cloudfoundry/csb-brokerpak-aws/docs/aws-installation.md

 ### Fetch A Broker and AWS Brokerpak

 Download a release from https://github.com/pivotal/cloud-service-broker/releases.
 Find the latest release matching the name pattern `sb-0.1.0-rc.XXX-aws-0.0.1-rc.YY`.
-This will have a broker and brokerpak that have been tested together.
-Follow the hyperlink into that release and download `cloud-servic-broker` and `aws-services-0.1.0-rc.YY.brokerpak` into the same directory on your workstation.
+This will have a broker.
+Follow the hyperlink into that release and download `cloud-service-broker`.

+Download a release of the brokerpak https://github.com/cloudfoundry-incubator/csb-brokerpak-aws/releases.
+Find the latest release and download the `.brokerpak`  file into the same directory on your workstation as the broker.

 ### Create a MySQL instance with AWS broker
 The following command will create a basic MySQL database instance named `csb-sql`